Updated: Jan 28

 In the more recent crash in 2020, the RCD/RHS ratio already starts falling below the 70-day moving average in January 2020, which is two months before the dreaded big drop in the stock market in March 2020.
 In this case, this indicator seems to be rather good in foreshadowing big drops in the market as it did the same in 2009.
 The RCD/RHS ratio then starts climbing above the 70-day moving average again in May 2020.
 In this case, there is a certain lag as the stock market has already stock recovering in late March 2020.

 Overall, I would say that this indicator is a pretty good one.
-While it might not be perfect in determining the exact peak/trough of the stock market, it sure could help us in avoiding the big and significant drops which happen in the stock markets- at least for what had happened in 2009 and 2020.
+While it might not be perfect in determining the exact peak/trough of the stock market, it sure could help us in avoiding the big and significant drops in the stock markets- at least for what had happened in 2009 and 2020.

 For the earlier readers, you all might have came across an article which I wrote a few months ago on the use of data science to better understand trend investing so you could anticipate a buy/sell/hold decision in the stock market.
 In the model created, features such as SMA 20, SMA 50 etc are used with the objective of predicting buy/sell/hold.
 The model has been churning out strong sell signals ahead of the September drop and allows me to use it as one of the indicators in better understanding/anticipating market movements.
 Moving ahead, I will include the RCD/RHS ratio and its moving average value in my data science model to better the results.
 Based on some forms of backtesting, inclusion of these new indicators seems to be able to improve the results of the confusion matrix (predicted vs actual).